 A high fade comb over adds some visual length and sharpness if you have a wide, chunky face.
-If you have a long, narrow face, we recommend a low fade to avoid accentuating the length.
+If you have a long, narrow face, I recommend a low fade to avoid emphasizing the length.

-You can select a defined hard part, which will need to be renewed around twice a month, or a taper fade comb over, no line: this is much easier to maintain as it grows out and won’t need sprucing up as often.
+You can choose a defined hard part, which will need to be renewed around twice a month.
+Or you could go for a taper fade comb over with no line which is much easier to maintain as it grows out and won’t need sprucing up as often.

 The High Fade Comb Over

-This style, with its extremely short back and sides that go all the way up to the part, is derived from the “high and tight” military cut, especially popular with the Marines.
-This style is also sometimes called a high and tight, although the top hair is longer.
+This style, with its extremely short back and sides, going all the way up to the part, is borrowed from the “high and tight” military cut, especially popular with the Marines.
+This ‘do is also sometimes called a high and tight, although the hair on the top part of the head is longer.

-This cut is the best for a comb over if you have coarsely-textured hair or if you’re thinning on top: extremely short back and sides distract from the top.
+This cut is the best for a comb over if you have coarsely-textured hair or if you’re thinning on top mainly because extremely short back and sides distract from the top.
 It’s a good option if you don’t want to shave it all off.

 The Mid Fade Comb Over